-On March 12, 2020, new spokesperson of China’s ministry of foreign affairs (MFA) Zhao Lijian floated an idea on his Twitter account that the new coronavirus, which first started spreading in Wuhan, could have been brought in by the U.S. military.
+On March 12, 2020, a new spokesperson of China’s ministry of foreign affairs (MFA) Zhao Lijian floated an idea on his Twitter account that the new coronavirus, which first started spreading in Wuhan, could have been brought in by the U.S. military.
 The public flirtation with the conspiracy theory is China’s attempt to turn the tables when it comes to the narratives about the spread and management of the virus.
 Moreover, it is yet another example of the recent confrontational approach of the Chinese MFA.
-This article highlights the issue by discussing the heavy-handed approach of the PRC Embassies in Sweden, Czech Republic and beyond, since about 2018.
+This article highlights the issue by discussing the heavy-handed approach of the PRC Embassies in Sweden, the Czech Republic and beyond, since about 2018.
 When encountering challenges, Chinese diplomats are increasingly choosing to clash publicly rather than looking for a compromise.
 The emotional crisis-situation surrounding the COVID-19 virus is likely to accelerate the process of estrangement and further increase the blame game between China and the West.

 Sweden: Counterproductive ‘charm’ offensive